Coping with the effects of “Spring Forward” and “Fall Back”

 - Don’t have a huge meal late at night and go to bed.
 You’ll be going to bed and trying to sleep on full stomach, which isn’t pleasant.

 - Don’t tackle any complicated tasks an hour before bed, and keep your bedroom a refuge.
 Don’t watch TV or do challenging crossword puzzles before bed.

 - Do have a bedtime ritual.
 Begin to unwind an hour before bed with a warm bath, chamomile tea or a warm milk.
 Lavender can also be a good remedy to calm and soothe, helping you to reduce stress and fall asleep faster.
 Try putting a sprig or drop of lavender oil under your pillow before you go to bed.

 - Try to avoid screens after your evening meal.
 The blue light from electronic screens, smartphones and televisions can reduce the production of melatonin, the sleep hormone that tells the brain it’s time for bed.

 - Start with a protein-heavy breakfast, as sleep deprivation can increase appetite and craving for high-carbohydrate foods and sugars.

 - Do get up at the same time on your regular schedule, regardless of the sunrise.

 - Do get physical.
 Exercise is a good thing, with morning exercise to get outside and get some sun exposure the best.
-Try a 30 minute daily walk throughout the day to start off with and gradually increase the pace or length over a few weeks.
+Try a 30 minute daily walk to start off with and gradually increase the pace or length over a few weeks.